Are you set to start your journey flying RC planes?

 Electric powered RC planes are more beginners friendly because they are inexpensive to buy and are easy to fly.
 They also need fewer accessories, reduced nuisance factor because they’re quiet and more welcome in various public places where RC flying is permitted.

-On the other hand, glow plug powered RC planes require more accessories due to starting and maintaining of the engine.
+On the other hand, glow plug powered RC planes require more accessories due to starting and maintaining the engine.
 You will have huge fuel costs, they create much higher levels of noise level, and they are also more expensive and larger compared to the EP beginner planes.

 - Number of Channels or Controllable Functions